sampreet-chawla/bibliophile/project-worksheet.md

 - Best Selling list would be supported for hard-cover fiction books.
 - Search results maybe restricted to 10-40 pages at a time.
 - New Releases would refer to mock images as there is API supported for it.

+## Unresolved Issues

+- Was unable to save changes in VSCode while fetching details from api in useEffect, as ESLint was modifying the code.
+Disabled the ESLint on Joe's suggestion and tested the functionality.
+Functionality runs with compile time warnings, but was able to go ahead with coding the functionality. - As on 10/6/2020.
+11:30pm EST.
+- Submitting a form by pressing enter without a submit button - Found a [solution](https://stackoverflow.com/questions/477691/submitting-a-form-by-pressing-enter-without-a-submit-button) and will try out if the time permits.
+In current implementation, the search icon needs to be pressed after entering the search text (Title or Author) to fetch the results. - As on 10/7/2020.
+2pm EST.

 ## Future Releases